-We conduct business operations in Japan as well as overseas, including in the United States, Europe and Asia.
+We conduct a wide variety of business operations in Japan as well as overseas, including in the United States, Europe and Asia.
 If general economic conditions in Japan or other regions were to deteriorate or if the financial markets become subject to turmoil, we could experience weakness in our business, as well as deterioration in the quality of our assets.
-Future deterioration in general economic conditions or financial market turmoil could materially and adversely affect our financial condition and results of operations.
+We are currently facing extreme changes in the economic environment such as the negative interest rate policy of the Bank of Japan, rising interest rates in the United States, the United Kingdom's referendum to leave the European Union and overall declines and related volatility in the value of natural resources.
+Significant changes in general economic conditions or financial markets due to the effect of changes in a country's fiscal policy, political turmoil and manifestations of geopolitical risks could materially and adversely affect our financial condition and results of operations.